 Withhold Votes: Shares subject to instructions to withhold authority to vote on the election of directors will not be voted.
-This will have no effect on the election of directors because, under plurality voting rules, the eight director nominees receiving the highest number of "for" votes will be elected.
+This will have no effect on the election of directors because, under plurality voting rules, the seven director nominees receiving the highest number of "for" votes will be elected.
 However, if any nominee for director receives a greater number of votes "withheld" than votes "for" his or her election, our corporate governance policies require that such person must promptly tender his or her resignation to the Board following certification of the vote.
 Any such resignation will be reviewed by our Nominating and Corporate Governance Committee and, within 90 days after the election, the Board will determine whether to accept, reject or take other appropriate action with respect to the resignation.

 Abstentions: Under Delaware law (under which Kratos is incorporated), abstentions are counted as shares present and entitled to vote at the Annual Meeting.
-Therefore, abstentions will have the same effect as a vote "against": Proposal No. 2-Ratification of Selection of Independent Registered Public Accounting Firm and Proposal No. 3-Advisory Vote to Approve the Compensation of our Named Executive Officers.
+Therefore, abstentions will have the same effect as a vote "against": Proposal No. 2-Ratification of Selection of Independent Registered Public Accounting Firm; Proposal No. 3-Approval of the Amendment to the 2014 Equity Incentive Plan; and Proposal No. 4-Advisory Vote to Approve the Compensation of our Named Executive Officers.